How to install Canonical Kubernetes with DISA STIG hardening

 Note

 According to rule V-242393 and V-242394 Kubernetes worker nodes must not have sshd service running or enabled.
-The host STIG rule V-270665 on the other hand expects sshd to be installed on the host.
+The host STIG on the other hand expects sshd to be installed on the host (rule V-270665 or V-260523).
 To comply with both rules, leave SSH installed, but disable the service.
-It is probably acceptable however to remove SSH if it is not needed.
+Alternatively, SSH can be removed and the exception documented.

 In addition to the above deployment steps, there are some guidelines that must be followed by users and administrators post-deployment and throughout the life of the cluster in order to achieve and maintain DISA STIG compliance.